TAP-lab/taplab-nix-config/README.md

 2. Create a bootable USB drive using the NixOS ISO.
 You can use tools like Rufus (Windows) or `dd` (Linux/Mac).
 3. Boot the laptop to the USB by pressing F9 during startup and select the USB drive.
 4. Once booted into the live environment, run `sudo -i` to change to the root user.
-5. Preferrably, plug the laptop into ethernet, if this is not possible set up wifi like so:
+5. Preferably, plug the laptop into ethernet, if this is not possible set up wifi like so:
     - Run `systemctl start wpa_supplicant` to start the wifi service.
     - Run `wpa_cli` to enter the wpa_cli interface.
     - Run `add_network` to create a new network(ID 0).